-The Poison Center recommends the following tips for using portable generators safely:
+The Florida/USVI Poison Information Center - Jacksonville offers the following tips for using portable generators safely:

 - Follow the manufacturer's safety instructions. - Never use portable generators indoors, in garages, or near open windows.
-Make sure it's in a well-ventilated location away from all doors, windows, and vent openings. - Use battery-operated carbon monoxide alarms.
-Be sure to test the batteries. - Do not siphon gasoline by mouth to fill a generator with fuel. - If you experience sleepiness, dizziness, headaches, confusion, weakness, or your carbon monoxide alarm sounds, seek fresh air IMMEDIATELY and call 800-222-1222 if you have questions.
+Make sure it's in a wellventilated location 20+ feet away from all doors, windows, and vent openings. - Use battery-operated carbon monoxide alarms.
+Be sure to test the batteries. - Do not siphon gasoline by mouth to fill a generator with fuel. - Do not fill generator with gas while it is running. - If you experience sleepiness, dizziness, headaches, confusion, weakness, or your carbon monoxide alarm sounds, seek fresh air IMMEDIATELY and call 800-222-1222 if you have questions.